raspberrypilearning/memory/en/step_3.md

 end
 ```

 + You might notice that your list is getting a bit full up by now.
-Let's add a block to clear the list at the start before we generate any numbers.
+Let's add a block to delete the whole list at the start before we generate any numbers.

 ```blocks
 when flag clicked